“The Sweet Sorrows bring Celtic charm and edge together with soft harmonies to create an Americana/Celtic/Roots fusion.”

 BIO: Kylie Horner

-A South Australian native from the Adelaide hills, Kylie was involved in music from an early age.
-She received vocal and ballet training as well as learning piano and flute, and was a model both for visual and voice over work predominantly in the NT.
+A South Australian native, Kylie was involved in music from her youth, received vocal and ballet training as well as learning piano and flute.
+Modelled for visual and voice over work predominantly in NT Australia.
 She has been a lead vocalist and backing vocalist for bands in Australia, The Middle East & the USA.
 Her silky vocal harmonies complement her husband's Irish tones.